mre/rust-jokes/README.md

 Thanks, dad.
 No problem, Rust enums.

-How do Rust developer life forever?
+How do Rust developers live forever?
 They just add lifetimes when necessary.

 Why are Rust developers so frugal?